draeder/mishmesh/README.md

   - This is an example adapter that is built to relay messages between Gun and Bugout provided they share the same topic
 2. Run `> examples/bugout.js`
 3. Run `> examples/gun.js`
+4. In the terminal for bugout, send a message and gun will receive it, and vice versa!